 Mode of delivery

-This course will be delivered 75% face-to-face in a classroom environment on campus and 25% online via Moodle platform.
-Additional study is required to achieve the desired course outcomes.
+This course is delivered full-time (20 hours per week) using blended mode with predominantly face-to-face delivery (15 hours per week) in classroom environment and some distance delivery (5 hours per week) using Moodle platform.
+Additional self-directed study at home is also required to achieve the desired course outcomes.

 This course will not be assessed online or in a live workplace.